dragonman225/stm32f469-usbaudio/README.md

 ## Notes

-* Audio become distorted for several seconds every 5 ~ 6 minutes because this example use USB Isochronous Transfers at 48k samples/s but the board is not able to generate accurate clock that is integer multiples of 48kHz for Serial Audio Interface output.
+* Audio become distorted for several seconds every 5 ~ 6 minutes because this example doesn't use any synchronization method (`bmAttributes` of `Endpoint 1` is set to `0x01` — Transfer type: Isochronous, Synchronization type: undefined.
+Source: `Middlewares/ST/STM32_USB_Device_Library/Class/AUDIO/Src/usbd_audio.c:300`, Specification: https://www.usb.org/sites/default/files/audio10.pdf p.61)

 * This project can be used as a template for future STM32F4 projects with some modifications.